Stranger6667/postmarker/docs/emails.rst

         Attachments=[msg_1, msg_2, msg_3, msg_4]
     )

-To send email in batch there is :py:meth:`~postmarker.models.emails.EmailManager.send_batch` method.
+To send email in a batch there is :py:meth:`~postmarker.models.emails.EmailManager.send_batch` method.

 .. code-block:: python